-This disclosure requirement is not applicable to Nova KBM.
+This disclosure requirement is not applicable to Biser Topco Group or Nova KBM Group.

 4. Own funds

 4.1 Information about full reconciliation of Common Equity Tier 1 items, Additional Tier 1 items, Tier 2 items and filters and deductions applied pursuant to Articles 32 to 35, 36, 56, 66 and 79 of the Regulation to own funds of the institution and the balance sheet in the audited financial statements of the institution